jameshjay/jameshjay.github.io/docs/20000-#articulate-tech-curr.md

 ---

 <h2><center> Sample Videos </center></h2>
-<center><small> Storyline files have been removed from my hosting provider because it was taking waaay too long to republish each time I made an update.
+<center><small> Storyline files have been removed from hosting provider because it was taking waaay too long to republish each time I made an update.
 I've instead created gifs of the interactions (*sped up 1.25x to save time) </small></center><br>

 <!-- 🟢 GRID VIDEO -->